tock/tock/doc/reference/trd-appid.md

 If no `AppCredentialsChecker` is provided, the kernel skips this check and transitions the process into the Unstarted state.

-To check the integrity of a process, the kernel scans the footers in in order, starting at the beginning of that process's footer region.
+To check the integrity of a process, the kernel scans the footers in order, starting at the beginning of that process's footer region.
 At each `TbfFooterV2Credentials` footer it encounters, the kernel calls `check_credentials` on the provided